Selected Publication:

 Pinter, D; Broman, J; Leitner, M; von, Sarnowski, B; Elmegiri, M; Gattringer, T; Haidegger, M; Kneihsl, M; Malinowski, R; Martola, J; Ropele, S; Schminke, U; Tatlisumak, T; Enzinger, C; Putaala, J; Aarnio, K; Fandler-Höfler, S.

-Long-term outcome of young patients after ischaemic stroke or transient ischaemic attack: Insights from a multicentre study.
+Long-term outcome of young patients after ischemic stroke or transient ischemic attack: Insights from a multicenter study.

 Fandler-Höfler Simon